Semiparallel/OnePcToRuleEmAll/README.md

 ---

-You need .ISO files from <https://Proxmox.com>, Windows and your prefered Linux distribution like Ubunut or mint and virtIO Drivers <https://pve.proxmox.com/wiki/Windows_VirtIO_Drivers>.
+You need .ISO files from <https://Proxmox.com>, Windows and its virtIO Drivers <https://pve.proxmox.com/wiki/Windows_VirtIO_Drivers> and for your prefered Linux distribution like Ubunut or mint.

 > You only need to flash Proxmox to an usb stick as this will be the main PC Software (Hypervisor), as today working whit Version 8.3.